 ~Senior Developer, Dropbox

 Achieving familiarity with the PDF specification will entail acquiring specialized knowledge and expertise, which will take time.
-When adding annotations to PDF.js, for example, you will have to learn how to handle basic rendering instructions, including how to convert PDF annotation coordinates to
+When adding annotations to PDF.js, for example, you may need a PDF.js demo to learn how to handle basic rendering instructions, including how to convert PDF annotation coordinates to

 ~Senior Developer.
 Dropbox